 One of the side effects of inflammation can be scarring of the tissues and adhesions to nearby structures, which can lead to permanent loss of motion and a sensation of stiffness and tightness in the muscles.

 The next step in the healing process occurs over the next several weeks as the body begins to repair the damaged tissues (muscles, tendons, ligaments).
 During this phase it is very important that the tissues maintain full motion.

-The body lays down collagen in the injured and torn tissues and random and unorganized formation.
+The body lays down collagen in the injured and torn tissues in a random and unorganized formation.
 Under a microscope, muscle and tendon fibers are oriented in a parallel formation, which allows them to stretch and snap back to their resting length.

-When collagen and inflammation occur cross-linking and scarring perpendicular to the tissues occurs, and this will limit the amount of elasticity and stretch in those tissues.
+When collagen and inflammation occur, cross-linking and scarring perpendicular to the tissues also occurs, and this will limit the amount of elasticity and stretch in those tissues.

 It is imperative that the tissues be taken through their entire range of motion to minimize the amount of scarring and cross-linking that occurs in order to maintain full range of motion.

 This is why chiropractic is incredibly effective at helping with whiplash and sprain/strain related disorders.
 Chiropractic takes the individual joints and tissues of the spine through their full ranges of motion as those tissues are healing, effectively reducing and breaking up any scar tissue before it can contract.

 Accepted literature supports that most muscular sprain/strain injuries should heal within 6-8 weeks.
 It is also well understood that muscle heals faster due to its rich blood supply.